ICT2x01-P4-7/ICT2x01-P4-7-ICT2x01-p4-7/README.md

 npm run test 'user_service.test.js' -t 'UserService test'
 ```

 [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) extension is used to help run the tests, as it helps to filter to a single test case.
+Individual tests statistics are extracted from the coverage report after filtering.

 ### Create User